secretstartups/handbook/customer-success/professional-services-engineering/working-with/index.html.md

 ---
 layout: handbook-page-toc
 title: "Working with Professional Services"
-description: "Discover how to work with GitLab Professional Services Team."
+description: "Discover how to work with the GitLab Professional Services Team."

 ---